 The Boer war was fought on horseback.
 Today the memorial is dominated by a continuous stream of cars.
 Not many horses go anywhere near the memorial.

-An estimated 39 Tasmanians lost their lives during the South African conflict.
-All but one were buried in South Africa.
-The one buried here is Hodgman, who is an ancestor of the famous Hodgmans.
+An estimated 39/40 Tasmanians lost their lives during the South African conflict.
+All but one/two were buried in South Africa.
+One buried here is Hodgman, who is an ancestor of the famous Hodgmans.

 860 Tasmanians served and about 800 horses also served.
 The majority of men returned.
 All the horses remained in South Africa.